Bound to Life

 Berek’s adopted parents, Zias and Bintar, will bond, just minutes after us.

-Zias and I are both winsin, the living dead.
+Zias and I are winsin, the living dead.

 The council declared: “Zias and Yagrin are dead forever.”